alexlitty/randar/readme.md

 I eventually learned of similar rendering library efforts that started earlier in the Rust community.
 While my idea slowly came to some form of stability it wasn't nearly as feature-complete as the more recent developments; I was mostly pursuing Randar development alone and couldn't compete.

-I've decided to retire this project as a result but the dream of my own animation studio lives on.
+I've decided to retire this project as a result but the dream of my creating my own animated stories lives on.

 All that aside, the most important lessons I learned: